snd/url-pattern/README.md

 `/users` will match exactly `/users`

-`/projects/:projectId/supporters/:supporterId` will match any url where the first segment (url part delimited by `/`) is exactly `projects`, the second segment is not empty, the third segment is exactly `supporters` and the fourth segment is not empty. the second and fourth segments will be bound to `projectId` and `supporterId`
+`/projects/:projectId/supporters/:supporterId` will match any url where the first segment is `projects`, the second segment is not empty, the third segment is `supporters` and the fourth segment is not empty. the second and fourth segments will be bound to `projectId` and `supporterId`